caseygomez/MechaCar_Statistical_Analysis/README.md

 ---
 ### Study Design: MechaCar vs Competition:
-As a consumer, when purchasing a car the two most important factors for are safety and price.
+As a consumer, when purchasing a car the two most important factors are safety and price.
 For this study I will compare MechaCAr's safety rating and price vs the competition's.
-The safety rating and pricing information for new and used cars can be found on the [Consumer Reports](https://www.consumerreports.org/cars/?EXTKEY=SG72C02&ds_rl=1247060&gclid=CjwKCAiAkfucBhBBEiwAFjbkr6vCRIlgaW9_uZ5U5CRDYY41Wqbi6ZQ_A2XpYx7YFipj5Ifw_c90LRoCJIIQAvD_BwE&gclsrc=aw.ds) site.
+The safety rating for cars can be found on the [NHTSA](https://www.nhtsa.gov/ratings) site.

 The null hypothesis states the safety rating does not effect the price of a car.

-The alternative hypothesis is that safety rating does increase the price of the car.
+The alternative hypothesis states that safety rating does increase the price of the car.

 I will test this hypothesis with the chi-squared test, creating categorical ranges for price (low-end, mid-range, high-end) and comparing that to the categorical safety ratings (A,B,C,D,F).

 I will need the dataset of available MechaCars, that data will include car make, model, year and price.
-I will add a column for safety rating and assign the letter based on the Consumer Reports list.
-Additionally I will make the pricing range column and assign based on predetermined ranges.
+I will add a column for safety rating and assign the letter based on the NHTSA report.
+Additionally I will make the pricing range column and assign based on ranges.
 The competition dataset will include the same information.

 If the p-value is less than .05 I will reject the null hypothesis, the safety rating does effect the price of the car.